 Do You Love Me?

-Friday in the Seventh Week of Easter
+Friday of the Seventh Week of Easter

 My dear encountered couples: